 A well-versed quality engineer in the product internals or a product manager’s inputs could range from a technical assessment of the impacted modules to a business assessment of the affected user scenarios.
 These can serve as valuable information for the regression test plan.

 As much as it depends on the product you are working with, the regression test plan also depends a lot on the resources you have at your disposal in terms of time and infrastructure.

-Significance Of Automation in Regression Testing
+Automation in Regression Testing

-A pre-existing automation setup not only saves your time from a manual run of the test cases, but it’s also less error-prone and has a baseline for test results against which the new results can be compared and analyzed.
+A pre-existing automation setup not only saves your time from a manual run of the test cases, but it’s also less error-prone and has a baseline for test results against which the new developments can be compared and analyzed.

-The smaller the interval is, the easier it is to identify the root cause of the problem.
-For example, if test automation is configured to run with every new build, as soon as any new change in source code breaks an existing behaviour, it can be noticed and rectified immediately.
+But automating test runs at regular intervals helps catch the problems early.
+For example, suppose test automation is configured to run with every new build as soon as any new change in source code breaks an existing behavior.
+In that case, it can be noticed and rectified immediately.

-If the test automation is configured to run daily, you need to analyze changes made only in a single day to identify the root cause of the problem.
+If the frequency of tests runs daily, you need to analyze changes made only in a single day to identify the root cause of the problem.